kcrary/istari/docs/definitions.md

 `nat -> nat -> nat` (although this has to be proven, of course).

 The definition also creates an appropriate unrolling rewrite.
-If one uses `unfold /snork2/` on the goal:
+If one uses `unroll /snork2/` on the goal:

     snork2 4 2 = 16 : nat